CosmaVergari/os161-vm/README.md

 Even when the TLB is invalidated at some point by an `as_activate` run after a thread switch for example, the `current_victim` variable does not need to be reset, the entries will simply be saved starting from a middle point of the TLB.

-This function together with the rest of the TLB accesses is run after _disabling the CPU interrupts_ (`splhigh`).
-This is because the function accesses a global variable and to avoid race conditions on the TLB entries.
+This function together with the rest of the TLB accesses is run after *disabling the CPU interrupts* (`splhigh`).
+This is to protect the access to a global variable and to avoid race conditions on the TLB entries.

-Let's talk about how the address are saved in the TLB.
+Let's talk about how the address translation is saved in the TLB.
 Looking at the specifications of the TLB for this architecture, each entry is divided in two parts (`entry_hi` and `entry_lo`).

-In `entry_hi` we save the _page-aligned_ virtual address that caused the page fault.
-In `entry_lo` we save the _page-aligned_ physical address of the frame that has been allocated to hold the faulting page.
-Moreover we need to set the bit at position `TLBLO_VALID` bit to tell the TLB that the translation is valid.
+In `entry_hi` we save the *page-aligned* virtual address that caused the page fault.
+In `entry_lo` we save the *page-aligned* physical address of the frame that has been allocated and that now holds the faulting page.
+Moreover we need to set the `TLBLO_VALID` bit to tell the TLB that the translation is valid.

 In the `entry_lo` part also the R/W permission on the page are specified.

-To be more precise, by default a page has read access, the write access is instead granted by setting the bit at position `TLBLO_DIRTY`.
-This is done according to what are the permissions specified in the faulting _segment_.
-In our case the types of segments that needed write access are a data segment tagged as `PAGE_RW` and a stack segment tagged as `PAGE_STACK`.
+To be more precise, by default a page has read access, while the write access is instead granted by setting the `TLBLO_DIRTY` bit.
+This is done according to what are the permissions specified in the faulting *segment*.
+In our case the types of segments that needed *write* access are the data segments tagged as `PAGE_RW` and the stack segments tagged as `PAGE_STACK`.

 We then perform a check if the victim TLB entry was valid or not to update the relative statistics.
 Finally we save the two entries in the TLB at the index obtained before and reenable interrupts.